davidxmoody/davidxmoody.com/src/posts/2016-06-04-blinkist-book-review-the-miracle-morning.md

 There is one particular book that I started over a month ago but still haven't finished because every time I pick it up I read just one chapter and then spend the next half hour thinking about what I just read.
 (The book I'm talking about is [Turn The Ship Around!](https://www.amazon.co.uk/Turn-Ship-Around-Building-ebook/dp/B015QQ10HE/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=&sr=) by David Marquet but I'll write about that some other time.)

 If anything, subscribing to Blinkist has made me realise the flaws in that approach.
 I definitely see the benefit in reading more quickly.
-Partly to skip through the crap bits.
-I also remember reading somewhere the idea that "once you read a book on some topic and think to yourself that you've read it all before then you are starting to master that topic".
+I remember reading somewhere the idea that "once you read a book on some topic and think to yourself that you've read it all before then you are starting to master that topic".
 I feel that reading books more quickly (or reading Blinkist summaries) will help me to reach that point more quickly.

 Initially after reading this summary, I had the awesome idea to read one Blinkist summary every single morning and write notes on them.
 The next morning, I did that and it was amazing.
 The morning after that, I did it again and it was pretty good.
 The morning after that I just did not have the energy and have not done it again since.
 I've been reading in the evenings instead.